volatilefloof/SharePoint-Sync-Tool/README.md

 The program uses the following Entra API roles to function:
 1. Sites.Read.All (delegated)

-The role itself is acquired through a static token using AUD https://graph.microsoft.com/.default
+The role itself is acquired through a static token using https://graph.microsoft.com/.default

 As noted above, the role itself acts under the context of the currently signed-in user.
 This aligns with security posture by prohibiting access to view or add folders under a site collection the signed-in user does not explicitiy have access too.